Thursday, February 20, 2014

 5 am outside the Itegue Taitu, our 4x4 ready for the expedition

 The bulk of my first day in Addis was devoted to travel "chores" in preparation for my off-roading and camping excursion in the wilderness of the lower Omo Valley, a literal "End of the Earth" at that obscure point where the borders of Ethiopia, Kenya, and Sudan meet (not that anyone is really keeping track down there).
-The warlike tribes of this region, including the Karo, Hamer, and the NatGeo-famous, lip-plate-wearing Mursi, have long tantalized my wildest imagination.
-Just the mere sound of their names makes my anthropological senses tingle with delight, ingenuously envisioning my meeting with these ancient communities like some vintage film reel of a "first contact" encounter.
-It has long been my dream to visit these archaic communities, whose "stone-age" lifestyle (figuratively compared) has recently and tragically come under serious threat in the name of development and "progress" at the hands of the Ethiopian government.
-It is heartbreaking to think that their ways of life and fascinating traditions may cease to exist several decades from now.
-With the strongest desire to set off and document, I spent most of my first morning discussing the logistics, supplies, and payment of the trip with my organizer and recently turned friend, Adimasu.
+The warlike tribes of this region, including the Karo, Hamer, and the lip-plate-wearing Mursi, have long tantalized the wildest imaginations of anyone who's picked up a National Geographic.
+Just the mere sound of their names made my amateurish anthropological senses tingle with delight, ingenuously envisioning my meeting with these ancient communities like some vintage film reel of a "first contact" encounter.
+It has long been my dream to visit these indigenous communities, whose "primordial" lifestyle has recently and tragically come under serious threat in the name of development and "progress" at the hands of the Ethiopian government and globalization (Westernization).
+It was heartbreaking to think that their ways of life and fascinating traditions may cease to exist several decades from now.
+With the strongest desire to set off and document, I spent most of my first morning discussing the logistics, supplies, and payment of the trip with my Oromo organizer and recently turned friend, Adimasu.
 I first met Adimasu online via the Lonely Planet Thorntree Forum, where we talked about the feasibility of tribal visits.
-Having just started his own guide service, he was ready for business and quoted me a price for exploring Omo that, in comparison with my extensive research results, was almost too good to be true: 800 USD per person for a week-long trip, including the 4x4, fuel, equipment, accommodation, permits, and all food.
+Having just started his own guide service, he was ready for business and quoted me a price for exploring Omo that, in comparison with my extensive research results, was almost too good to be true: 800 USD per person for a week-long trip, including the 4x4 Land Cruiser, fuel, equipment, accommodation, permits, and all meals.
 Barely a month after that conversation, I now find myself anxiously knocking on his door.

 Adimasu in downtown Addis

 With the supplies being gathered and the 4x4 being prepped, my sightseeing in Addis began with the (in)famous Merkato, the largest market in sub-Saharan Africa and Ethiopia's most exuberant bazaar.
-The Merkato's infamy surely lies in the idea that most visitors who go in do eventually come out, but often with their pockets emptied and jewelry missing.
-I clutched my camera bag as if my life depended on it, and thankfully nothing negative was experienced.
-A relative of Adimasu's friend, the 21-year old Mekdes, was generous enough to take half a day off to guide me through the maze of vendors and merchandise, passing hundreds of people, donkeys, and smog-choking microbuses.
-My first purchase was a small knife of the fierce Afar people from the north of the country (no chance I'd be able to see them and come out alive).
+The Merkato's infamy surely lies in the idea that most visitors who go in eventually come out with their pockets emptied and jewelry missing.
+I clutched my camera bag as if my life depended on it, and thankfully nothing negative was experienced as we wondered the haphazard alleys of produce, butcheries, and exotic home goods.
+A relative of Adimasu's friend, the 21-year old Mekdes, was generous enough to take half a day off to guide me through the maze of vendors and merchandise, passing thousands of shoppers, overpacked donkeys, and smog-choking microbuses.
+My first purchase was a small knife of the fierce Afar people from the desert north of the country (no chance I'd be able to see them and come out alive).

 Hauling goods through the bustling Merkato